-- (h) interfering with or disrupting the supply of water, power or any other fundamental natural resource the effect of which is to endanger human life; - (i) illegal system interference or illegal data interference, as referred to in Article 4 and Article 5 of Directive 2013/40/EU on attacks against information systems in cases where Article 9, paragraph (3) or (4)(b) and (c) of the said Directive apply;21 - (j) threatening to commit any of the acts listed in points (a) to (i).
+- interfering with or disrupting the supply of water, power or any other fundamental (h) natural resource the effect of which is to endanger human life; - threatening to commit any of the acts listed in points (a) to (h); (i) - illegal system interference, as referred to in Article 4 of Directive 2013/40/EU on (j) attacks against information systems in cases which Article 9, paragraph (2) and (3) of the said Directive apply.
+16.